Clean Before You Dry

 Cleaning the vents that lead to the outdoors is another vital factor in helping your dryer run efficiently.
 Lint and other debris can clog the vent, preventing the air from escaping.
 Lint can also build up on the back of the dryer.
 At least once a year, you should pull the dryer out and inspect it and clean it when necessary.

 This is an even better time to have your local appliance professionals perform a maintenance test on your dryer.
-Phoenix-based appliance experts know what to look for in the wiring, venting, and other mechanics of a dryer.
+Dynamic Appliance Repair experts know what to look for in the wiring, venting, and other mechanics of a dryer.